 Choosing the right wood is key for a beautiful and functional fence.
 Consider these crucial factors: durability, pest and rot resistance, price, upkeep, and of course, looks!
 Below, we break down the most popular wood choices for fences, and their average lifespans with proper care:

-*prices are given for material only
+*Prices are given for material only

 Knowing what sets each wood type apart is key to making a smart fence investment.
-Let's take a closer look at the most popular options, including their unique traits and lifespans:
+Let's take a closer look at the most popular options, including their unique traits and lifespans.

-Cedar stands as a top choice for fencing, thanks to its natural resistance to insects, rot, and decay.
-Homeowners also love its attractive appearance, boasting a warm, reddish hue that weathers gracefully over time.
+Many homeowners also love its attractive appearance, boasting a warm, reddish hue that weathers gracefully over time.
 Cedar's natural oils help protect it from the elements, making it a relatively low-maintenance option for your fencing needs.

 Pros: